 --> ALL ENTRIES RECEIVE THE REVIEWER COMMITTEE'S FEEDBACK AND COMMENTS.
 That alone is worth the entry fee.

-• The DC Shorts Screenplay Competition awards up to $2,000 to a winning script, and guaranteed acceptance into the 2018 DC Shorts Film Festival. or the film festival the year the film is completed.
+• The DC Shorts Screenplay Competition awards up to $2,000 to a winning script, and guaranteed acceptance into the DC Shorts Film Festival the year the film is completed.

 • We consider screenplays in every genre and subject matter.
 However, because the finalists are read in front of a live audience, the judging committee looks for material that can be successfully conveyed to a general audience in a table reading.